Model-independent pricing with insider information: a Skorokhod embedding approach: No-arbitrage, pricing and hedging in specific information settings

-In the examples we consider, we will typically address two related questions: \begin{enumerate} \item Given a pair $(\mu, \Lambda)$, when does there exist any consistent model for the insider agent?
+In the examples we consider, we will typically address three related questions: \begin{enumerate} \item Given a pair $(\mu, \Lambda)$, when does there exist any consistent model for the insider agent?
 Specifically, is $\RST(\mu;\Lambda)$ non-empty?
+We address these points in Theorems~\ref{thm:RSTExists}, \ref{thm:root}, and \ref{thm:exay}.

+\item Assuming $\RST(\mu;\Lambda)\neq\emptyset$, can we characterise the worst case scenarios for the insider, i.e.\ can we characterise solutions to the constrained Skorokhod embedding problem?
+We provide a characterisation of the optimisers to a specific problem in Theorem~\ref{thm:constRoot}.

-We address these points in Theorems~\ref{thm:RSTExists}, \ref{thm:exay}, and \ref{thm:root}. \item Given a pair $(\mu, \Lambda)$ such that $\RST(\mu;\Lambda) \neq \emptyset$, and a derivative with payoff $F$, what is the value of $P_\Lambda^*$, and how does this differ from $P_\Scal^*$, the price of the uninformed agent?
-If the insider were to superhedge the option, how would this differ from the hedge of the uninformed agent?
-Can we determine the `value' for the insider of this information?
-We consider these questions in Section~\ref{sect:var}. \end{enumerate}
+\item Given a pair $(\mu, \Lambda)$ such that $\RST(\mu;\Lambda) \neq \emptyset$, and a derivative with payoff $F$, what is the value of $P_\Lambda^*$, and how does this differ from $P_\Scal^*$, the price of the uninformed agent?
+We answer these questions in the context of a specific example in Section~\ref{sect:var}.